 The consultation process

 You will be measured and fitted for a compression garment that needs to be worn after the procedure.

-Choice of anaesthetic: Local, twilight or general
+Liposuction local anaesthesia: Local, twilight or general

-The liposuction procedure at our day surgery centre
+The liposuction procedure

-As liposuction is a sterile procedure, your skin is cleaned with antiseptic solution.
+As liposuction is a sterile procedure, your skin is cleaned with an antiseptic solution.
 Small incisions are made in the skin to allow access to the fat to be removed.
 These incisions are very small.
 In most cases, they are made in inconspicuous areas such as a skin crease, so they cannot be seen once healed.
 The number of incisions made will usually depend on the area treated, and the access required.
 Most areas need 2 access points to ensure even fat removal.

 From these incisions, the local anaesthetic solution is infiltrated into the fat of the treatment area.
 The local anaesthetic solution is a mix of;

-A cannula (a thin metal tube with a blunt tip and small holes at the end) is used to pass through the area to systematically to remove some of the fat.
+A cannula (a thin metal tube with a blunt tip and small holes at the end) is used to pass through the area to systematically remove some of the fat.
 Light suction is provided by a machine or syringe (with its plunger pulled back) at the end of the cannula.
 The removal of fat relies mostly on the rasping action of the cannula’s holes rather than the suction.

 Your doctor will constantly be assessing the areas treated for fat thickness and evenness by visual examination and pinching the area.
 The end-point for liposuction is not when all the fat is removed, but when enough fat is removed to provide a smooth contour and shape.